 Our work includes

 Globally 800,000 people die by suicide every year.
 This is a global epidemic that affects all regions, with over 79% of suicides occurring in low- and middle-income countries.
 Suicide occurs throughout the lifespan of a person and is the leading cause of death among 15-29 year-olds globally.
-21 countries currently have laws and punishments for attempting suicide.
+At least 20 countries currently have laws and punishments for attempting suicide.
 There is a lack of research on the implications of this legislation across each country where it is criminalised.
 Our work on suicide decriminalisation seeks to provide the research base for this topic through the development of a report and campaign for the repeal of legislation.

 French Ministerial Summit